India–Israel relations: Cultural ties and cross-country perceptions

 In 2011, cultural artists and performers from India arrived in Israel to participate in a three-week festival commemorating 20 years of diplomatic relations between the two countries.
-According to India's then Ambassador to Israel Navtej Sarna, the purpose of the festival was to improve the bilateral relationship between the two countries by facilitating a greater understanding of each other's culture.
+According to India's then ambassador to Israel Navtej Sarna, the purpose of the festival was to improve the bilateral relationship between the two countries by facilitating a greater understanding of each other's culture.

 According to a 2009 international study commissioned by the Israeli Foreign Ministry, the greatest level of sympathy towards Israel can be found in India, with 58% of Indian respondents showing sympathy towards Israel.

 As reported in 2015, opinion polls taken in India showed 70% and above of respondents had favorable views of Israel.

-In 2015, the United Nations General Assembly voted unanimously in favour of adopting June 21 as International Yoga Day.
+In 2015, the United Nations General Assembly voted unanimously in favour of adopting 21 June as International Yoga Day.
 In a clear sign of growing affinity between the two countries, the Indian Embassy in Tel Aviv organizes annual yoga day celebrations, where Israelis from all walks of life take part in various yogic exercises.
 Yoga has proven to be immensely popular in Israel and is a sign of Israel's cultural connection to India.

 In 2019, Israel was a country partner at an event scheduled to be held in the central university Jamia Millia Islamia.
 Israel's involvement was protested against by students for their "occupation of Palestine."
 The university relented and announced that "it would not allow Israeli delegates to take part in events on the campus in future."
 Some Members of Parliament (MPs) had also lent support to the protesting students.
-The teachers association at Jamia had in 2014 protested against Israeli offensive in Gaza and were joined by various activists, academicians, human rights defenders and members of civil society.
+The teachers association at Jamia had in 2014 protested against the Israeli offensive in Gaza and were joined by various activists, academicians, human rights defenders and members of civil society.